-The best part about biking in South Lake Tahoe?
-Plunging your sweaty self into the lake after your ride.
+Mountain bikers are a special breed of crazy, and Lake Tahoe’s legendary trails draw these daredevils from far and wide.
+With an endless array of trails for riders of all skill levels, Lake Tahoe mountain biking offers something for everyone who wants to explore the area on two wheels.
+And the best part about riding at Lake Tahoe?
+Plunging your sweaty self into the lake after your bike rides.
 Easy beach access means you can go straight from the trails to the water.
 Trust us, you’ll need a rinse.

 Wanna Ride Tahoe operates a mountain bike and hiking shuttle service daily from 7am until 7pm.
 Priced per person, the service includes gear, snacks, water, and a ride!

 Flume Trail Mountain Bikes operates a seasonal shuttle, June through October, 7 days a week.
 The shuttle is FREE with a bike rental, entrance fee for the State Park is included.
 You can also take one of the hourly shuttles with your own bike.
 The shuttle goes from Flume Trail Mountain Bikes next to Tunnel Creek Cafe in Incline Village to Spooner Lake State Park.
 Then, you can ride your bike back to Flume Trail Mountain Bikes via the spectacular Flume Trail.
 The classic Flume Trail ride is 14 miles back to the shop/cafe and your car.